 It's essential only to promote products that you've used yourself.

-This may seem like a no-brainer, but you'd be surprised how many affiliate marketers try to promote products they've never even tried.
+This may seem like a no-brainer, but you'd be surprised how many affiliate specialists try to sell products they've never even tried.

 People can spot when you're not being genuine, and they're not going to trust your recommendations if you're not a credible source.